luongquangbmt/EPAR2022/README.md

 Kazuhito Dobashi (Tokyo Gakugei University, JP) TBC

 ## Participants
-The program welcome 10 undergraduate students from Cardiff University, UK and 10 students Vietnamese universities.
+The program welcome 10 undergraduate students from Cardiff University, UK and 10 students from Vietnamese universities.
 Vietnamese students who are searching for a place to host their thesis are also welcomed and are encouraged to discuss with the organizer first.

 ## Logistics